-During the three and six nine months ended June 30, 2023 September 30, 2023 compared to the three and six nine months ended June 30, 2022 September 30, 2022, general and administrative expense decreased by approximately \$2.1 million \$0.9 million and \$2.5 million \$5.9 million principally due to the Company's Labor Reduction Plan, and other cost saving measures resulting in lower headcount costs and lower third party vendors costs.
+During the three and nine months ended September 30, 2023 March 31, 2024 compared to the three and nine months ended September 30, 2022 March 31, 2023, general and administrative expense decreased increased by approximately \$0.9 million \$1.2 million.
+This was comprised of a one-time event, representing approximately \$2.5 million reversal of stock-based compensation in Q1 2023 on stock awards with market vesting conditions resulting from Q1 2023 terminations, which was not repeated in 2024 and \$5.9 million principally an approximately \$1.3 million reduction in expense due to cost savings from the Company's Labor Reduction Plan, other cost saving measures resulting in lower headcount costs and lower third party vendors costs, 2023 restructuring initiative.